Piccata Sauce for Grilled Veal, Chicken, or Pork

 About the lemon juice.
 Be precise when measuring the lemon juice.
 A bit too much and it will make the veins in your neck pop out.
 Get a fresh lemon if you can.

 Optional garnish.
 When you're done you can garnish with a sprinkle of fresh parsley and a thin slice of lemon.

 Serve with.
-Serve with a grain that will sop up the extra sauce and a simple veggie.
+Make a little extra sauce and serve with a grain that will sop up the extra sauce and a simple veggie.
 Try brown rice, couscous, barley, or bulgur wheat with grilled asparagus or squash.
 A big dry white, like a California Chardonnay.

-3) While the meat is grilling, you can make the sauce on a burner indoors or out.
+1) While the meat is grilling, you can make the sauce on a burner indoors or out.
 In a small sauce pan melt the butter on low, then whisk together the flour, salt, pepper, over medium until all the flour is dissolved and starts to turn tan.
 Wait til it turns color, about 5 minutes.
 Add the wine and lemon juice and crank it to high.
-Cook the sauce, whisking every 2 minutes or so.
-Reduce the total volume of the sauce in half.
+Cook the sauce, whisking every 2 minutes or so until it is slightly thick, but not syrupy thick.

 2) Just before the meat is done, add the capers to the sauce.
 Don't add them too early or they will disintegrate.
 If the sauce is too thick, add a splash of water.
 Spoon a pool of the sauce on each dinner plate, then remove the meat from the grill and lay it on top of the sauce.
 Garnish with fresh parsley and a lemon slice.
 If there's extra sauce, put it on the rice.